So much Suddenly Salad!

 I tend to obsess over a particular food once I discover it.
-Say a new type of soup hits the stores and I taste it and like it, I will have that soup for weeks afterwards.
-This is a family trait that effected me a great deal in the late 1980s.
+Say a new type of soup hits the stores and I taste it and like it, I will have that soup for weeks afterward.
+This is a family trait that affected me a great deal in the late 1980s.

 At that time in my family history, my sister was taking over as the cook of the family and she was getting pretty good at it.
 So almost every night we had some interesting home-cooked meal and we became dependent on her as the family chef.
 Then things in her life started to get more chaotic and she didn’t have time to make full-blown meals and instead resorted to packaged foods to prepare meals.